rfeinman/pyBPL/README.md

 ## Demo
-Currently there are 2 working demos.
+Currently there are 2 working demos, both found in the `examples` subfolder.

 #### Generate character
 You can generate a character type and sample a few tokens of the type by running the following command from the root folder:
 ```
-python demo_generate_character.py
+python examples/demo_generate_character.py
 ```
 The script will sample a character type from the prior and then sample 4 tokens of the type, displaying the images.